velkymx/workflow-engine/jbpmn.md

 ---

-This schema enables compact, testable, reactive workflow design across forms, logic, timers, and signals.
+This schema enables compact, testable, reactive workflow design across forms, logic, timers, timeouts, and signals.
 Use it as the core execution format in your workflow engine.